jverzani/CalculusWithJulia.jl/markdown/precalc/functions.md

 Will the call `C(1, mu=70)` use a value of `70` for `mu`?

 ````
-CalculusWithJulia.WeaveSupport.Radioq(["Yes, this will work just as it does
+CalculusWithJulia.WeaveSupport.Radioq(["No, there will be an error that the
- for keyword arguments", "No, there will be an error that the function does
+ function does not accept keyword arguments", "Yes, this will work just as
- not accept keyword arguments"], 2, "", nothing, [1, 2], ["Yes, this will w
+it does for keyword arguments"], 1, "", nothing, [1, 2], ["No, there will b
-ork just as it does for keyword arguments", "No, there will be an error tha
+e an error that the function does not accept keyword arguments", "Yes, this
-t the function does not accept keyword arguments"], "", false)
+ will work just as it does for keyword arguments"], "", false)
 ````